Trump Causes Health Panic After Troubling Appearance

 The images from Tokyo have reignited questions about presidential fitness and transparency that have persisted throughout Trump’s political career.
 His careful navigation of the Air Force One stairs stands in stark contrast to his public assertions of robust health and stamina, creating a disconnect between official statements and visible evidence.

-At 79, Trump became the oldest individual to take on the U.S. presidency when he returned to the White House in January, making him the second oldest to ever hold the office.
+At 78, Trump became the oldest individual to assume the U.S. presidency when he returned to the White House in January, making him the second-oldest to ever hold the office.

 It’s common for administrations to be cautious about releasing a president’s personal medical details, and there is no legal obligation for them to be open about such information.

-Throughout history, presidents have concealed, misrepresented, or downplayed health issues, and experts point out an ongoing conflict between a president’s desire for privacy and the public’s right to be informed.
+Throughout history, presidents have concealed, misrepresented, or downplayed their health issues, and experts highlight an ongoing conflict between a president’s desire for privacy and the public’s right to be informed.

 For example, President Cleveland secretly underwent surgery on a yacht to remove a cancerous tumor from his mouth, and his allies denied the story by branding it false and attacking the journalist.